viam-modules/lorawan/README.md

 | join_type | string | no | Join type ("OTAA" or "ABP").
 Defaults to "OTAA" |
 | uplink_interval_mins | float64 | yes | Expected interval between uplink messages sent by the node.
 The default can be found on the datasheet and can be modified using device specific software.

-The gateway component must be added as a dependency in the depends on drop down.
+The gateway component must be added as a dependency in the `Depends on` drop down.
 The node registers itself with the gateway so the gateway will recognize messages from the node.

 ### OTAA Attributes